PRIVATE PARANORMAL INVESTIGATORS

 If all that you can see are vagina's, you seriously have snags!!!!

-Below are 3 pictures of what we could see in everydaylife as we go about our own business,
+Below are 3 pictures of what we could see in everyday life as we go about our own business,

 See a face or two?
 Assuming you did, the psychological phenomenon you are experiencing is known as pareidolia i.e. the perception of an ambiguous and random stimulus as significant.

-One of the best known examples of pareidolia is the "face on Mars", the famous NASA image taken in 1976 by the Viking 1 orbiter (satellite photos from a later NASA mission in 2001 shattered the illusion of the original image).
+One of the best-known examples of pareidolia is the "face on Mars", the famous NASA image taken in 1976 by the Viking 1 orbiter (satellite photos from a later NASA mission in 2001 shattered the illusion of the original image).

-Chris French, Ph.D., is professor of psychology and head of the Anomalistic Psychology Research Unit at Goldsmiths, University of London.
+Chris French, Ph.D., is a professor of psychology and head of the Anomalistic Psychology Research Unit at Goldsmiths, University of London.

 He is renowned for his research on the psychology of paranormal belief; particularly his work on non-paranormal accounts of ostensibly paranormal experiences (ESP, PK, psychic readings, psychic healing, alternative and complementary medicine, out-of-body and near-death experiences, astrology and other divinatory techniques, reincarnation, UFOs and alien abduction, ghosts and poltergeists, crystal power and dowsing etc).

-A special advisor and former Editor-in-Chief of The Skeptic Magazine, the UK's foremost and longest-running skeptical magazine, Professor French is regularly called upon in the media to offer a psychological perspective on various paranormal claims.
+A special advisor and former Editor-in-Chief of The Skeptic Magazine, the UK's foremost and longest-running sceptical magazine, Professor French is regularly called upon in the media to offer a psychological perspective on various paranormal claims.
 He is also a columnist for the Guardian’s online science pages.

 Face perception is a very important human attribute.
-Our brains it would seem are hard-wired to help us recognize the presence of a face from birth; newborn babies for instance will automatically focus attention towards any face-like pattern.
+Our brains it would seem are hard-wired to help us recognize the presence of a face from birth; newborn babies, for instance, will automatically focus attention towards any face-like pattern.